 For the general public, a free ticket is required to attend this event, available online or from the Ticketing Desk at the CMHR Main Entrance.

 At the Museum, Milgaard’s image is featured on the large digital canvas in the Canadian Journeys gallery, drawing attention to digital exhibit information about the right to a fair trial and equality before the law.

-The Canadian Association of Journalists is Canada's largest national professional organization for journalists from all media, representing about 700 members across the country.
+The Canadian Association of Journalists - will open in a new tab is Canada's largest national professional organization for journalists from all media, representing about 700 members across the country.
 The CAJ's primary roles are to provide public-interest advocacy and high-quality professional development for its members.